-The workplace can, like any other environment, be a useful place to encourage people to make healthy choices, but it must be done in a nonjudgemental way that creates the opportunities for people to make healthier choices, rather than forcing them to adopt a particular lifestyle that has no bearing on their employment.
-Trade unions should resist attempts by employers to introduce moral elements to health, e.g. by criticising employee lifestyles.
-A typical example is the stigma attached to overweight people.
-Obesity can be a serious health condition needing medical support.
-Employers can help prevent obesity by providing choices over working methods (e.g. not sitting down all day) that will help those people who want to control their weight.
-Providing access to healthy meals, a proper lunch break and exercise classes will also help.
+The workplace can, like any other environment, be a useful place to encourage people to make healthy choices, but it must be done in a non-judgemental way that creates the opportunities for people to make healthier choices, rather than forcing them to adopt a particular lifestyle that has no bearing on their employment.
+Trade unions should resist attempts by employers to introduce moral elements to health by criticising employee lifestyles.

-Drug and alcohol issues are a concern when they affect the performance of a person in the workplace or put at risk the safety of workers or the public.
-Good employers will also wish to assist any employees who have an addiction problem that is affecting them or their work.
+For example, good employers will wish to assist any employees who have an addiction problem that is affecting them or their work.
 However, that is a very different matter from the employer seeking to prevent drug or alcohol use outside the office if it has no bearing on the person's work.